-QG 2.12: Months of available supply as at 30 June (S) (SWIM WS22)
+QG 2.12: Months of available supply (S) (SWIM WS22)

 WSP C has access to 8,600 kL of water stored in an in-stream storage/pumping pool.
 Anticipated demand is 1,750 kL per month.

 Based on this rate of demand, current volume of water in the storage, the historical performance of the supply, assumed storage losses and the Bureau of Meteorology climate projections, WSP C estimates there is around 18 weeks of available supply.